-The proposed project site is not located on a major1 flyway or in a geographical feature that would concentrate migrating PBF and other species.
+The proposed project site is not located on a major flyway or in a geographical feature that would concentrate migrating species.
+Survey work has confirmed that the Project site is not important for breeding or migrating species, including species of international and national conservation concern.

 Construction impacts are likely to include habitat loss as well as disturbance impacts in the Project and adjacent areas.
-The existing habitat within the Solar PV and the Overhead Line route is Modified Habitat as defined in IFC Performance Standard 6.
-The degraded nature of the project site and the relatively small number of birds encountered mean that there is not likely to be a significant impact on resident bird species.
-The degraded habitat, which prevails within the project site, supports a limited assemblage of breeding birds and non-breeding (wintering and migratory) birds, respectively.
-Therefore, significant impacts on any bird populations are considered unlikely.
+If site clearance and construction activities should occur during the bird breeding season (typically March-August for most species) this could result in the destruction of and/or damage to nests to ground nesting birds, including Egyptian nightjar, black-bellied sandgrouse, crested lark and isabelline wheatear, none of which have been identified as Priority Biodiversity Features (PBFs)1.
+The existing habitat within the Solar PV and most of the Overhead Line route is Modified Habitat as defined in PS6.The degraded nature of the project site and the relatively small number of birds encountered mean that there is not likely to be a significant impact on resident bird species.